Shellphone

 Not to mention the addiction engine under the hood.
 The screen grows, and so do the distractions.
 The mobile device ceased to be a set of tools for life and became a tether and skinner box.

 Some folks have moved towards using feature phones, commonly referred to as "dumbphones" - which I think is a mean-spirited term.
 The intent was that it's "the opposite of a smartphone" but that's assuming that the smartphone's naming is accurate.
-I'd prefer the term "zenphone" but Asus calls one of their glass slabs that, so it's out the window.

 And it occurred to me that I didn't want a cell phone.
 I wanted a shellphone.
 Shell as in zsh or bash.
 A phone that I could use like an actual pocket terminal, but in a limited way to keep me looking at my screen less and at the world more.
 So I got to thinking, as all good hackers do: can I make one?